 Execute the mission."

 A recent leak details a casual sandbox mode, including time trials, vehicle races, and some obstacle courses.
 The same audio leak references a zombies 'plague' mode that may coincide with Verdansk's send-off.
-One of the lines highlights that "this is your last chance to save Verdansk", so we may see this mode appear later on in the season.
+One of the lines highlights that "this is your last chance to save Verdansk", so we may see this mode appear at some point in the future.

 What happened in Warzone on March 11?